Azure-Samples/clojure-on-app-service/README.md

 [INFO] ------------------------------------------------------------------------
 ```

 Give it a minute for the application to deploy and warm up.
-The first time you visit the application you may see an error 500 because the migrations might have not completed, but after that it should work fine.
+The first time you visit the application you may see an error 500 because the migrations might have not completed, but after that it will work fine.

 If you want to delete the application and all the related resources, go to https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups then select the appropriate resource group and delete it.